 Bonus: people dish out over $5 a bottle for this stuff!
 Seriously, a brother/sister duo in Quebec have figured out a way to make a business based on this syrup-making byproduct.

 So far in this series, I’ve filled you in on how we choose our trees that we will tap and what supplies we gather in the fall, as well as how we tap our trees and the 7 questions you need to ask before tapping trees, and how we cut our fuel expenses in half with a reverse osmosis filter.
 My next post in this series will fill you in on the boiling and bottling process.
 You don’t wanna miss that one!
 Please take a second to follow along here on SoulyRested.
-You will receive one email a week from me–my e-newsletter, with links to any and all awesomely “sweet” new posts.
-Oh, and for the final post in this series I will be reviewing The Sugarmaker’s Companion and–even better–I’ll be giving away a copy of this handy, beautiful book.
+You’ll receive a weekly-ish email from me–my e-newsletter, with links to any and all awesomely “sweet” new posts.

 What Do You Need to Build Your Own RO System?